huimiu/tab-dashboard/README.md

 ## Introduction

-This is a Teams tab dashboard app that uses the [Fluent UI Northstar](https://fluentsite.z22.web.core.windows.net/0.64.0/) and the [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/use-the-api) to display a user's profile information and recent Teams activity.
+This is a Teams tab dashboard app that uses the [Fluent UI](https://react.fluentui.dev/?path=/docs/concepts-introduction--page) and the [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/use-the-api) to display a user's profile information and recent Teams activity.

 ![Default theme](images/dashboard.png)